-In preparing our emissions data, we have used the World Resources Institute/World Business Council for Sustainable Development (WRI/ WBCSD), Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (revised edition 2016) as a reference source.
-We have also used the most recent Georgian electricity conversion factor taken from the JRC Guidebook – “How to Develop a Sustainable Energy and Climate Action Plan in the Eastern Partnership Countries”, European Commission, Ispra, 2018, JRC113659.
-Further conversion factors have been taken from the UK Government’s “Greenhouse Gas Conversion Factors for Company Reporting 2021”.
-Energy consumption is disclosed in line with SECR requirements.
+In preparing our emissions data, we use the World Resources Institute/World Business Council for Sustainable Development (WRI/ WBCSD), Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (revised edition 2016) as a reference source.
+We also use the most recent Georgian electricity conversion factor taken from the JRC Guidebook – “How to Develop a Sustainable Energy and Climate Action Plan in the Eastern Partnership Countries”, European Commission, Ispra, 2018, JRC113659.
+Further conversion factors are taken from the UK Government’s “Greenhouse Gas Conversion Factors for Company Reporting 2022”.
+GCAP's energy consumption is disclosed in line with SECR requirements.
 The emissions disclosures are also prepared in accordance with the TCFD requirements.
+The operations of Georgia Capital in London and Tbilisi itself have relatively low energy consumption.
+However, we recognise the evolving significance of emissions disclosures in the investment community and in line with our commitment to increasing transparency, we voluntarily disclose emissions for JSC Georgia Capital (intermediate Georgian holding company) and its portfolio investments.
 We have reported on all the emission sources listed under the Companies Act 2006 (Strategic Report and Directors’ Report) Regulations 2013 and the Companies (Directors’ Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018 (Scopes 1 and 2).
 Additionally, we have reported on those emissions under Scope 3 that are applicable to our businesses’ direct operations.
 All reported sources fall within our consolidated financial statements.
 We do not have responsibility for any emission sources that are not included in our consolidated financial statements.

 Task Force on Climate-Related Financial Disclosures (TCFD)